tenjin/tenjin-android-sdk/README.md

 //Integrate a custom event with a distinct name and value - ie. paying 100 virtual coins for an item instance.eventWithNameAndValue("item", "1");
 ```
 ---
-## <a id="deferred-deeplink"></a>Deferred Deeplink

-Tenjin supports the ability to direct users to a specific part of your app after a new attributed installation via Tenjin's campaign tracking URLs.
-You can utilize the `getDeeplink` method and callback to access the deferred deeplink through the data object.

-:warning: **NOTE: Deferred Deeplink is a paid feature, so please contact your Tenjin account manager if you are interested in.**

----
 ## <a id="server-to-server"></a>Server-to-server integration